sugith01/FINTAP/README.md

-# 🧮 Flutter Calculator App
+# 👆 FINTAP – Flutter Finger Tapping Game

-A simple and interactive Calculator App developed using Flutter.
-This project showcases basic UI design, state management, and arithmetic operations in Flutter.
+**FINTAP** is a fast-paced and addictive finger tapping game developed using **Flutter**.
+The game challenges players to tap as fast as possible within a limited time, helping improve reflexes, speed, and finger coordination through engaging gameplay.

 ---

 ## 📌 Features

-- Clean and minimal calculator UI
+- Clean and colorful game UI
-- Supports basic arithmetic operations:
-  - Addition (+)
-  - Subtraction (−)
-  - Multiplication (×)
-  - Division (÷)
-- Decimal number support
-- Clear button to reset calculations
+- Fast and responsive finger tapping gameplay
+- Real-time score updates
+- High-score tracking for replay motivation
+- Smooth tap detection for accurate counting
-- Responsive layout using MediaQuery
+- Responsive layout for different screen sizes
-- Button interactions handled using InkWell for smooth tap responses
-- Custom launcher icon for the app
+- Lightweight and performance-optimized

 ---